Kiffhost/exalted-scripture-understanding/Traits/Anima/Lunar Castes/Casteless.md

 # Experience Trigger

-Overcoming a significant enemy or obstacle in a way that reveals something new about the character or leads her to learn something about herself; advancing or protecting a Major or Defining [[Intimacy]] by completing a [[sacred hunt]]; removing a major impediment to her or her Circle’s goals through shapeshifting; protecting a Major or Defining [[Intimacy]] to an institution or community in which she’s made a place for herself.
+Overcoming a significant enemy or obstacle in a way that reveals something new about the character or leads her to learn something about herself; advancing or protecting a Major or Defining [[Intimacy]] by completing a [[Sacred Hunt]]; removing a major impediment to her or her Circle’s goals through shapeshifting; protecting a Major or Defining [[Intimacy]] to an institution or community in which she’s made a place for herself.

 # Associations